RoadieHQ/roadie-backstage-plugins/plugins/backend/rag-ai-backend-retrieval-augmenter/README.md

 });
 ```

 > You are able to get the vector store implementation from your constructed augmentation indexer.
-See below for more information.
+See embeddings submodules or `@roadiehq/rag-ai-backend` README for more information